jmoak3/jmoak3.github.io/posts/slop-identify.md

 For tech companies today this is a quandary.
 How does Meta know if an image on Instagram is real or fake?
 Do they care?
 How does a teacher know if their students' work was AI?
 What about a manager reviewing his report's suddenly meandering output?
 What about a report reading his manager's suddenly correctly-spelt emails?

 AI content can be pushed out in volumes of epic proportions in the same way that a spam email can be sent to millions of people.
 Such content is referred to as "Slop".
-Will the world of media turn into a trough?
+Will the world of computers turn into an overfilled and abandoned trough?

 We're going to discuss some of the latest attempts to determine this, and how to live in a "slop-py" (full of AI) world.